How to Finance IVF Treatments

 The cost of IVF procedures has long been a hurdle for many prospective parents.
-Even prospective families with dual income, stable careers, ready cash, and good financial situations have struggled to find an affordable fertility treatment package.
+Even families with dual income, stable careers, ready cash, and good financial situations may struggle to find an affordable fertility treatment package.
 In many cases, people leverage their home equity or consider funding options to finance IVF treatments.

 With single IVF treatment costing $12,000 or more, many patients want to know what their total costs will be, if their business or personal health insurance plan will cover any of the cost, and whether they can get fertility loans with affordable monthly payments through reputable channels.

-The challenge to pay for fertility treatment, even with excellent credit, can be a tough one.
+Paying for fertility treatment, even with excellent credit, can be difficult.
 Even with access to these resources and stable careers, some couples may find the expense of in vitro fertilization beyond their financial means.
 This is where we can help.
-We provide loans of up to $25,000 to help finance the following procedures and much more!
-United Medical Credit has years of experience and is willing to share our knowledge with prospective parents.
-It is our mission to provide the best chance of success to those that seek fertility financing.
-Our loans can help finance the following procedures and much more!
+We connect patients with lending options for loans up to $25,000 to help finance the following procedures, including:

 - Egg and Sperm Freezing